Factsheet: Managing Disputes About Medical Treatment Decision-Making

 What is the role of guardianship bodies?

-Guardianship bodies (such as the Public Advocate or Public Guardian) are independent statutory bodies in each State and Territory.
-They have powers relating to end of life decision-making for people who lack capacity, and dispute resolution.
-Aged care workers or health professionals may contact guardianship bodies when:
+The Public Advocate or Public Guardian are independent statutory bodies in each State and Territory.
+They have powers relating to guardianship and end of life decision-making for people who lack capacity.
+Aged care services and workers, or health professionals may contact these bodies when:

 - a dispute about treatment for a person who lacks capacity cannot be resolved internally;

 - they disagree with a decision of a substitute decision-maker;